- An extroverted introvert

 - Explore new areas/Experience new things

-I also have this tendency to rate people 4 or 5 stars on here in hopes of passively getting them to initiate conversation with me.
+I also have this tendency to "Like" people on here that have certain qualities that I should be so lucky to find in my next partner.
+And maybe in hopes of passively getting them to initiate conversation.
 Did it work?

 I have a lot of lofty goals that change periodically depending on what interests me.
 You should ask about that. :) (not-so-subtle conversation starter suggestion)